PRACTICE NEWS

 There has been a recent rise in email requests for clinical advice or queries.

 Unfortunately we are unable to accept email requests for GP advice or queries.
-Please use E-Consult or phone into Reception to make a telephone appointment with the GP.
+Please use Anima or phone into Reception to make an appointment with the GP.

 Missed Appointments (DNA)